tbisaillon/credential-theft-lab/docs/credentialphishing.md

 ![Credential Theft Test 9](img/credential_phish_test_9.png)

 Now examine the firewall's URL filtering logs.
-Locate the log that matches your username, and view the log details.
-Look for the "credential detected" flag.
+Locate the log that matches your username with the action **block-url**, and view the log details.
+Look for the **credential detected** flag.

 ![Credential Theft Test 10](img/credential_phish_test_10.png)